nfdi4plants/ARC-specification/ISA-XLSX.md

 The content of the annotation table MUST be placed in an `xlsx table` whose name starts with `annotationTable`.
 Each sheet MUST contain at most one such annotation table.
 Only cells inside this table are considered as part of the formatted metadata.

 `Annotation Table sheets` are structured with fields organized on a per-row basis.
 The first row MUST be used for column headers.
-Each body row is an implementation of a `Process` node.
+Each body row is an implementation of a `Process`.

 ## Inputs and Outputs

+Each annotation table sheet MAY contain at most one `Input` column.
+Their header MUST follow the pattern `Input [<NodeType>]` (See below for possible values of `<NodeType>`).
+If the `Input` column is present, it MUST NOT contain empty cell values.

-Each annotation table sheet MUST contain at most one `Input` and at most one `Output` column, which denote the Input and Output node of the `Process` node respectively.
-They MUST be formatted in the pattern `Input [<NodeType>]` and `Output [<NodeType>]`.
+Each annotation table sheet MAY contain at most one `Output` column.
+Their header MUST follow the pattern `Output [<NodeType>]` (See below for possible values of `<NodeType>`).
+If the `Output` column is present, it MUST NOT contain empty cell values.

+Cell values of the `Input` and `Output` column represent nodes of the `Process` respectively.

 `NodeTypes` MUST be one of the following: